adam-p/yesterday-i-learned/random.md

 1. ["I have a great idea" "What?"
 "A motorcycle that goes slower than a bicycle, and that won't work unless you charge it every time" "This will sell" "Hang on, we should also remove one wheel so you faceplant every time" "Hold my beer"](https://www.youtube.com/watch?v=VdmJMLNuECQ)
 1. [Any age over 18](https://www.organdonor.gov/about/donors/seniors.html) can be donors.
 1. [Empire Company](https://en.wikipedia.org/wiki/Empire_Company) (EMP.A) owns Sobeys.
-1. "A [provisioning profile](https://pewpewthespells.com/blog/migrating_code_signing.html#introduction-to-code-signing) is a plist file that is cryptographically signed by Apple's CA to ensure it cannot be modified after being created.
-This allows Apple to have complete control over the deployment mechanism that is used on iOS."
 1. When attempting to change a project's configuration, Gerrit will save a draft of the config for you.
 1. [Ringo Starr](https://en.wikipedia.org/wiki/Ringo_Starr)'s real name is Richard Starkey.
-1. [WKWebView](http://blog.initlabs.com/post/100113463211/wkwebview-vs-uiwebview) uses less CPU for WebGL-related tasks on iOS.
 1. [Honey nut cheerios don't contain almond anymore](https://consumerist.com/2014/06/09/heres-why-honey-nut-cheerios-dont-contain-nuts/).
 The flavour is now from peaches[' pits], which are a relative of almonds.
 1. When a helicopter or quadcopter descends vertically, (according to /u/eaterofdog) the vehicle may lose lift to the phenomenon called "prop wash".
 However, when researched online, prop wash seems to generate a leftward torque, rather than a downward force.
 1. Realtors don't do the lawyer stuff; lawyers do the lawyer stuff.
 You can (if you want) buy and sell houses without a realtor.
 "The real work in a real estate transaction is done by the lawyers... title searches, transfer of funds, lien registrations, signing of documents, and more...
 Real estate agents show the house, and very little more.
 They write the offer, but anyone can do that, the forms are pre-printed."